Stephen-Hamilton-C/cs2505-notes/README.md

 Just make sure to take a look at [Contributing.md](CONTRIBUTING.md) for guidelines on how to integrate your notes into this repo.

+If you are new to Github and don't know how to make a Pull Request, you can also just [open an Issue](https://github.com/Stephen-Hamilton-C/cs2505-notes/issues/new) with your notes

 ## License
 These notes have no license - they are completely in the open domain!
 Feel free to download these notes, edit them, add to them,